High Court’s severe affront to justice by HHJ Pelling KC

 “In this case, two separate grounds were advanced by Middlesbrough, both in the evidence and by Mr Staunton before Mr Justice Arnold.
 One related to the underlying nature of the claim by EEI, which was a question as to whether it was right that it was Middlesbrough’s fault that the project had collapsed and whether there was a cause of action for the sums which had been thrown away as a result, and it does seem to me that the bulk of the non disclosure went to that issue.
 The other was a question as to whether EEI had any cause of action vested in it at all.”

-The crucial contractual fact proving the underlying claim was the force majeure clause of the lease that Mr Staunton twice lied about, the fact that the Club defeated the connection and the conditional energy supply agreement that Mr Staunton also lied about.
+- The crucial contractual fact proving the underlying claim of the EEI statutory demand was the force majeure clause of the lease that Mr Staunton twice lied about.

-42-days after their instructed counsel, Mr Staunton, admitted no claims could be established for energy supply, acting contrary to the mandatory engaged rule on insolvency set off (14.25 Insolvency Rules 2016) the Club and their lawyers then falsely claimed for over £4 million of energy supply!
+- 42-days after their instructed counsel, Mr Staunton, admitted no claims could be established for energy supply, acting contrary to the mandatory engaged rule on insolvency set off (14.25 Insolvency Rules 2016) the Club and their lawyers then falsely claimed for over £4 million of energy supply.
+Mr Hannon, the Official Receiver of London, acting as liquidator, acted corruptly by failing in his duty to have wholly rejected the obviously bad proof, or to have set off.

-Sir Christopher Nugee covered up obvious contempt and a knowingly false statement by Mr Bloom of the Club in a material particular
+SUBORDINATION OF PERJURY – Sir Christopher Nugee covered up obvious contempt and a knowingly false statement by Mr Bloom of the Club in a material particular

 At p.9 of Mr Justice Nugee’s judgment, he said this: